 Our overnight flight landed in Stockholm in the early morning.
 We've learned that the best antidote for jet lag is to be active and in the sunlight.
 Even though our room was ready, we hit the pavement.

 There had been two excursion options for the following day.
 We chose an out-of-town excursion, so we planned to pursue the downtown offerings on our own.
 We debated whether to start with Gamla stan, the old town just across the bridge from our hotel, or the Vasa Museum on a different island a bit farther away.
 The young woman who met us at the airport said that the Vasa Museum was only about a 15 minute walk, so we decided to start there.
 HA!
-It was about 45 minutes!
+It was about an hour!
 And the general admission line at the museum was too long to be appealing.

 Never mind, it was good exercise and met the requirement of getting out.
 We walked almost the entire length of Strandvägen to reach the island Djurgården where the Vasa Museum and other historical sites are located.